 The limitations of these places are that usually you won’t be allowed to set up a tripod.
 This means either resting your camera somewhere if shooting in low light.
 Or having to raise your ISO.

 You should research your location carefully before heading out for a shoot.
 Use Google maps street view to check out the location.
-You can also use apps such as Photographer’s Ephemeris to check where the light will be during the day.
+You can also use smartphone apps such as Photographer’s Ephemeris to check where the light will be during the day.

 © Kav Dadfar